 Our Species

-Midway Atoll's (Kauaihelani) three small islands provide a virtually predator-free safe haven for the world's largest albatross colony encircled by a ring of coral reef that hosts an amazing variety of unique wildlife including green sea turtles, spinner dolphins, and endangered Hawaiian monk seals among an unprecedented rate of endemic fish.
+Midway Atoll's (Kuaihelani) three small islands provide a virtually predator-free safe haven for the world's largest albatross colony.
+Marine wildlife, which visit or live at the atoll, include green sea turtles, spinner dolphins, endangered Hawaiian monk seals and an unusually high number of endemic fish.

-To learn about what birds, mammals, reptiles, fish, invertebrates, and plants exist at Midway Atoll, see the Species section.
+To learn about what birds, mammals, reptiles, fish, invertebrates, and plants live at Midway Atoll, see the Species section.

 Projects and Research

 The principal refuge management objective on land is to enhance the quality of habitat for the full diversity of nesting seabird species.
-This will be accomplished by preventing the reintroduction of rats, by controlling noxious plants and by replanting specific areas with native vegetation.
+This is accomplished by preventing the reintroduction of rats, controlling noxious plants and by replanting specific areas with native vegetation.

 Several steps have been taken or are underway to minimize human activities that adversely impact wildlife.
-Examples include the elimination of overhead wiring, the modification of lights that disorient night-flying birds and the timing of construction or repair activities to reduce wildlife impacts.
-Some particularly important beaches have been declared "off limits" to encourage undisturbed use of these areas by seals.
+Examples include: the elimination of overhead wiring, the modification of lights that disorient night-flying birds and the timing of construction or repair activities to reduce wildlife impacts.
+Some particularly important beaches have been declared "off limits" to encourage undisturbed use of these areas by Hawaiian monk seals and Green sea turtles.